Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-10-OneOf-Resources/_index.md

 ### Pros

-* Avoids making already complex one-of handling more complex
+* Avoids making already complex one-of handling more complex.

 ### Cons

-* May be confusing to users
+* May be confusing to users.
-* Changes the existing rules, potentially breaking other code
+* Changes the existing rules, potentially breaking other code.
+* Requires changes to the code generator to handle implementation of `AzureName()` and `SetAzureName()` methods on one-of resource types.

 ### Questions